haltcase/namesake/readme.md

 const namesake = require('namesake')

 namesake('worth').then(names => {
-  // `names` is an Array of available package names
+  // `names` is an array of available package names
   // they're all guaranteed to be available on npm at time of use console.log(names)
 })